jungparc/RDS/en/db-instance.md

 ...
 ```

-* Restart external database.
+* Restart external DB.
+* As importing over an external network can take a long time,
-* Since it can take long to import through an external network, we recommend that you create an internal NHN Cloud image, copy the backup file and import it to NHN Cloud.
+* We recommend that you create an internal NHN Cloud Image, copy the backup file, and import it into NHN Cloud.
-* Enter backed up files to NHN Cloud RDS by using the command as below.
+* Enter the backed up file into NHN Cloud RDS with the command below.
-* Since replication configuration does not support DNS, convert to IP before execution.
+* Replication configuration does not support DNS, so convert to IP and run.

 ```
 mysql -h{rds_master_instance_floating_ip} -u{db_id} -p{db_password} --port={db_port} < {local_path_and_file_name}
 ```

-* Create an account for replication from internal MySQL instance.
+* Create an account for replication on an external MySQL instance.

 ```
 mysql> CREATE USER 'user_id_for_replication'@'{external_db_host}' IDENTIFIED BY '<password_forreplication_user>';
 mysql> GRANT REPLICATION CLIENT, REPLICATION SLAVE ON *.* TO 'user_id_for_replication'@'{external_db_host}';
 ```

+* Run a query on NHN Cloud RDS as follows,
-* By using the account information for replication, and MASTER_LOG_FILE and MASTER_LOG_POS that were previously recorded, execute the query to NHN Cloud RDS like follows.
+  using the account information to be used for replication and the MASTER_LOG_FILE and MSATER_LOG_POS that recorded earlier.

 ```
 mysql> call mysql.tcrds_repl_changemaster ('rds_master_instance_floating_ip',rds_master_instance_port,'user_id_for_replication','password_forreplication_user','MASTER_LOG_FILE',MASTER_LOG_POS );